Brazil–Spain relations

-Brazil–Spain refers to the current and historical relations between Brazil and Spain.
+Brazil–Spain relations are the current and historical relations between Brazil and Spain.
 Both nations are members of the Organization of Ibero-American States.

 History

-Following the beginning of the European exploration of the Americas, representatives of the monarchs of Portugal and Castile signed the Treaty of Tordesillas in 1494 which divided between both crowns the newly discovered lands outside of Europe along meridian 370 leagues.
+Following the beginning of the European exploration of the Americas, representatives of the monarchs of Portugal and Spain signed the Treaty of Tordesillas in 1494 which divided between both crowns the newly discovered lands outside of Europe along meridian 370 leagues.
 After 1580, in the wake of the incorporation of the Kingdom of Portugal to the Hispanic Monarchy (see Iberian Union), the Portuguese overseas territories became part of the Habsburg crown, in which the Council of Portugal came to hold a position of primacy over the viceroy in the polysynodial system through which the monarchy operated (even though below the Council of State).
 The union lasted until 1640 after the Portuguese Restoration War.

 In 1834, Spain recognized the independence of Brazil and both nations established diplomatic relations.
 Spain soon opened a diplomatic legation in Rio de Janeiro.
 In 1871, Brazilian Emperor Pedro II visited Spain and met with Spanish King Amadeo I. Beginning in the 1880s until the 1930s, a wave of Spanish migrants arrived to Brazil as it was the only South American nation without immigration quotas at the time.
 More than 1 million Spanish migrants would arrive to Brazil.

 During the Spanish Civil War (1936-1939), 30 Brazilian citizens partook in the fighting for the Second Spanish Republic and formed part of the International Brigade.
 In 1939, Brazilian President Getúlio Vargas donated 600 tons of coffee beans to Spain which were then sold by General Francisco Franco for 7.5 million pesetas (equivalent to €85 million Euros).

 In May 1983, Spanish King Juan Carlos I paid his first visit to Brazil.
 The King would visit the country three more times before his abdication in 2014.
 In November 2012, Brazilian President Dilma Rousseff paid an official visit to Spain.
 The visit was reciprocated in April 2017 by Spanish Prime Minister Mariano Rajoy.

+Diplomatic incidents

+In 2023, the Brazilian government summoned the Spanish ambassador to explain racist comments hurled by fans at soccer player Vinícius Júnior, and its foreign ministry said in a statement that after "yet another inadmissible episode" it had concluded that effective measures had not been taken by the Spanish authorities to prevent such acts of racism.